hpc-carpentry/hpc-carpentry.github.io/pages/communications-manager.md

 ## Compensation and Benefits

-This is a remote position and is initially funded for 2 years, with the possibility of renewal.
+This is a remote position and is initially funded for 2 years, with the possibility of extension.
 For US-based candidates, compensation will be $61,600 - $83,600 USD annually, commensurate with experience.
 Outside the US, total compensation may need to adjusted in accordance with legal and financial costs associated with international hiring and contracting for a US-based entity.
 All qualified applicants are highly